Shafia Khatun

-Shafia Khatun is a Bangladesh Awami League politician and the former Member of Parliament from a reserved seat.
+Shafia Khatun is a Bangladesh Awami League politician and a former member of parliament from a reserved seat.

 Career

-Khatun was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2009.
-She served as the President of Bangladesh Mohila Awami League from 2017 to 2022.
+Khatun was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2009.
+She served as the president of the Bangladesh Mohila Awami League from 2017 to 2022.

-After the fall of the Sheikh Hasina-led Awami League government, Khatun was detained from Balughat area of Pallabi Police Station on 30 November 2024.
-She was sent to jail over the death of a protester against Sheikh Hasina.
+After the fall of the Sheikh Hasina-led Awami League government, Khatun was detained from the Balughat area of Pallabi Thana on 30 November 2024.
+She was jailed in connection with the death of a protester against Sheikh Hasina.